Golden-Collum Memorial Federal Building

 Hours of Operation:

 The Clerk’s Office is located in Room 337.
 Hours of operation are 8:30 a.m. to 4:00 p.m.

 The public entrance is on N.W.
 2nd St. All individuals entering the building are required to proceed through a metal detector and have any bags, packages, purses, etc. examined through an x-ray machine.
-Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited in the Federal Courthouse pursuant to Local Rule 4.11.
+Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited absent a court order.
+A standing order pertaining to attorney utilization of personal electronic devices in the courthouse has been issued.
+Please visit our Attorney Resource page for a copy of the order.
 Firearms, knives, pocket knives, chemical sprays and other weapons not specified are also prohibited.

 Wheelchair access is available through the same entrance as there are no steps at the entrance to the building.

 Disabled jurors may refer to the Florida Statutes by visiting www.flsenate.gov.
 In addition, you may contact the Jury Staff for additional information on disabled parking in this area.